European Parliament: Elections

 Elections have taken place, directly in every member state, every five years since 1979.
-As of 2019 there have been nine elections.
-When a nation joins mid-term, a by-election will be held to elect their representatives.
+As of 2019 there have been ten elections.
+When a nation joins mid-term, a by-election is held in that country to elect its representatives.
 This has happened six times, most recently when Croatia joined in 2013.
+Elections take place on over a four-day period from a Thursday to a Sunday (each Member State votes on the day of its choice).

-Elections take place across four days according to local custom and, apart from having to be proportional, the electoral system is chosen by the member state.
-This includes allocation of sub-national constituencies; while most members have a national list, some divide their allocation between regions.
+Member States choose their electoral system within common guidelines, notably that the suffrage must be universal and that seats are allocated by proportional representation.
+This includes determining constituencies: while most Member States have a national constituencies, some divide their allocation between regions.
 Seats are allocated to member states according to their population, since 2014 with no state having more than 96, but no fewer than 6, to maintain proportionality.

 The most recent Union-wide elections to the European Parliament were the European elections of 2019, held from 23 to 26 May 2019.
 They were the largest simultaneous transnational elections ever held anywhere in the world.

 The first session of the ninth parliament started 2 July 2019.

 European political parties have the exclusive right to campaign during the European elections (as opposed to their corresponding EP groups).
 There have been a number of proposals designed to attract greater public attention to the elections.
-One such innovation in the 2014 elections was that the pan-European political parties fielded "candidates" for president of the Commission, the so-called Spitzenkandidaten (German, "leading candidates" or "top candidates").
-However, European Union governance is based on a mixture of intergovernmental and supranational features: the President of the European Commission is nominated by the European Council, representing the governments of the member states, and there is no obligation for them to nominate the successful "candidate".
-The Lisbon Treaty merely states that they should take account of the results of the elections when choosing whom to nominate.
-The so-called Spitzenkandidaten were Jean-Claude Juncker for the European People's Party, Martin Schulz for the Party of European Socialists, Guy Verhofstadt for the Alliance of Liberals and Democrats for Europe Party, Ska Keller and José Bové jointly for the European Green Party and Alexis Tsipras for the Party of the European Left.
+One such innovation in the 2014 elections was that the pan-European political parties announced, ahead of the elections, their candidates for president of the Commission, the so-called Spitzenkandidaten (German, "leading candidates" or "top candidates").
+The President of the European Commission is nominated by the European Council, representing the governments of the member states, and while there is no obligation for them to nominate the successful "candidate", the Lisbon Treaty states that they should take account of the results of the elections when choosing whom to nominate, and the candidate they propose must be endorsed by a majority of members of the European Parliament.

+The Spitzenkandidaten in 2014 were Jean-Claude Juncker for the European People's Party, Martin Schulz for the Party of European Socialists, Guy Verhofstadt for the Alliance of Liberals and Democrats for Europe Party, Ska Keller and José Bové jointly for the European Green Party and Alexis Tsipras for the Party of the European Left.
+The EPP won the most seats and Jean-Claude Juncker was nominated by the European Council and elected by the Parliament.